So, you wanna play some Warframe on your Chromebook.

 That’s it.
 When it’s done installing, you sister you can launch the game and play Warframe on your Chromebook!
 But first, I suggest optimizing the game for best performance so you can get those frags with some decent FPS.

 Here are some adjustments you can make to optimize Warframe.
-These work in 2018 as far as I know and will boost your FPS significantly:
+These work in 2018 and 2019 as far as I know and will boost your FPS significantly:

 - Turn VSync OFF